degun/great/pages/flat-roof.md

 ### What are the Materials We Use?

-We at the First Rate Roofing and Chimney use only top quality materials for your flat roofing system.
+We at the The Great Construction and Chimney use only top quality materials for your flat roofing system.
 We can also install any flat-roofing material of your choice.
 So, don’t hesitate to contact us for a free quote.

 **TPO**